kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 feature gates can be disabled while investigating.

 Another metric is
-`apiserver_request_total[resource=job, group=batch, verb=UPDATE, code=400]`.
+`apiserver_request_total{resource="jobs", group="batch", subresource="", verb=~"UPDATE|PATCH|APPLY", code="422"}`.
-This can be used to watch for rejected Job update requests.
+This counts Job updates rejected as invalid (`StatusReasonInvalid`).
+An increase can indicate a validation regression, but also includes unrelated invalid Job updates; inspect the returned validation errors before attributing it to this feature.
 At GA, disabling the feature gates is not a supported rollback path.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?